AndreVallestero/raspbian-motioneye/README.md

 ```

 ## 5. HTTPS / TLS (Optional)
-1. Acquire a [sub]domain via https://freedns.afraid.org/ (free) or some other domain / DNS service
+1. Acquire a [sub]domain via https://freedns.afraid.org/ (free) or some other domain / DNS service and point it to your IP (DDNS is recommended instead)

 2. Run the following commands